Hematite

 At the Mount Kelly deposit, Gunpowder District, Queensland, Australia, the copper ores overlie primary zone mineralisation consisting of quartz-dolomite-sulphide veins hosted in siltstone and schist.
 Hematite occurs as a red groundmass or as coatings on fractures associated with goethite, as inclusions in quartz, surrounding pyrite and associated with brochantite (AJM 22.1.21).

-At the Blue Points mine and at the Thunder Bay Amethyst mine, Thunder Bay, Ontario, Canada, microscopic spherulites of hematite occur as inclusions in quartz variety amethyst, often imparting a characteristic red coloration (R&M 94.4.320 and 332-333).
+At the Blue Point mine and at the Thunder Bay Amethyst mine, Thunder Bay, Ontario, Canada, microscopic spherulites of hematite occur as inclusions in quartz variety amethyst, often imparting a characteristic red coloration (R&M 94.4.320 and 332-333).

 In the White Desert on the border between Egypt and Libya hematite pseudomorphs after marcasite have been found (KL p139).